 - i.
 All proposals originate with the instructional faculty group that bears primary responsibility for the curriculum or course, inclusive of academic departments, Interdisciplinary Program Directors, the LLC and Task Forces.
 This group is heretofore called the "sponsoring faculty group." - ii.
-The sponsoring faculty group obtains the appropriate proposal form(s) from the GC or EPC website, completes the form(s) in full and submits all required materials to the Assistant to the Provost electronically. - 1.
+The sponsoring faculty group obtains the appropriate proposal form(s) from the GC or CRC website and completes the form(s) in full and submits all required materials to the Assistant to the Provost electronically. - iii.
+The sponsoring faculty group submits the completed proposal form(s) electronically to the Dean or Graduate Program Director, as appropriate, and copies the Assistant to the Provost for Academic Affairs. - 1.
 A completed form for departmental and interdisciplinary majors, minors and courses requires the signature of the dean of the affected college.
 Interdisciplinary programs may require signatures from multiple deans. - 2.
-A completed form for graduate programs and courses requires the signature of the graduate program director. - iii.
-The Assistant to the Provost uploads the proposal and all accompanying materials to the electronic workflow management system and submits it to the first level of reviewers. - e.
-Levels of Review by Proposal Type: See the section below on "Levels of Review by Proposal Type." - f.
-Policies and Procedures Governing Reviewing Bodies - i.
-All reviewing bodies - 1.
+A completed form for graduate programs and courses requires the signature of the graduate program director. - iv.
+The Dean/Director must sign the form within ten business days of its submission during the fall and spring semesters.
+The Dean/Director must sign forms submitted during the winter or summer break by the tenth business day of the next semester.
+The signature indicates that the Dean/Director has been notified of the proposed changes; it does not indicate support or non-support. - v.
+The sponsoring faculty group submits the signed proposal(s) electronically to the Assistant to the Provost for Academic Affairs. - vi.
+The Assistant to the Provost for Academic Affairs uploads the proposal and all accompanying materials to the electronic workflow management system and submits it to the first level of reviewers. - e.
+Levels of Review by Proposal Type: See the section below on "Levels of Review by Proposal Type."

+f.
+Policies and Procedures Governing Reviewing Bodies

+- i.
+All reviewing bodies, with the exception of the Graduate Council - 1.
 The chair and, where applicable, secretary must be instructional faculty members who are elected by simple majority among all voting members. - 2.
+Electronic attendance, e.g., via Skype, FaceTime, will be permitted. - 3.
+All voting members may vote via proxy.
+Proxies must be committee members and must notify the committee chair that they intend to serve as a proxy prior to voting. - 4.
 A quorum of 2/3 voting members is necessary for voting.
-[SEC Note: Add language indicating that the quorum must include representatives from each academic area as specified in the description of each reviewing body's membership, e.g., CAH, NBS, CSS/LUTR; on the EPC the Academic Deans must also be represented.
-Add language regarding proxy votes.] - 3.
+The quorum must include representatives from each academic area as specified in the description of each reviewing body's membership.
+A quorum on the CRC must also include representation from the Academic Deans.
+Proxies do not count toward the 2/3 quorum. - 5.
 Names will be recorded for votes.

 ii.
-EPC only
+CRC only